Reviewed on this page:

 Producer Norman Granz spent several years recording Parker in a variety of contexts, and undoubtedly performed an invaluable service by keeping Parker from falling completely apart.
 But the musical results are mostly disappointing: A ton of sappy recordings with strings (including an album's worth of Cole Porter covers), and a bunch of orchestral and Latin recordings where Parker sounds out of place, the whole arrangement is corny, or both.
 In 1951, though, Parker suddenly got back to small-group bebop, and recorded several tunes that rank with his most enduring work: the intricate-but-swinging "Blues For Alice," "Confirmation" (actually written years before but never cut in the studio), "Au Privave."

 This disc collects all that material (plus some of the Bird 'N Diz songs) and it's where I suggest you start with Bird's late period.
-If you're interested in the full picture, there's a ten-CD boxed set called Bird that contains all the Granz recordings (including Jam Session) plus some late 40s all-star concerts (including Jazz At The Philharmonic, 1949).
+If you're interested in the full picture, there's a ten-CD boxed set called Bird that contains nearly all the Granz recordings (including Jam Session) plus some late 40s all-star concerts (including Jazz At The Philharmonic, 1949).

 Now's The Time (rec.
 1952-3)